 General admission: €5

-Reduced admission: €2.5 (senior citizens, students and visitors with limited mobility)
+Reduced admission: €2.5 (senior citizens, students, Youth Card and disabled people).

 Free admission: children under 10.